 “Anytime you get an activist like Ackman involved, then the risks do go up,” said Thomas Chow, a money manager at Delaware Investments in Philadelphia with about $170 billion under management.
 While Ackman probably will need extra shareholder support to influence management, “the ability of Procter & Gamble to access the market and fund shareholder- oriented activity through the debt markets is probably pretty high,” he said.

-Shares of P&G are down (PG) 0.4 percent this year including dividend payments, compared with a 10.8 percent gain for the S&P 500 index.
+Shares of P&G are down (PG:US) 0.4 percent this year including dividend payments, compared with a 10.8 percent gain for the S&P 500 index.
 The stock has increased 20 percent over the past five years, compared with a 49 percent rise in the 41-member S&P 500 Consumer Staples Sector index.

-P&G’s ratio (PG) of enterprise value to earnings before interest, taxes, depreciation and amortization of 11.34 times is less than the average of 12.47 among the world’s largest household products makers.
+P&G’s ratio (PG:US) of enterprise value to earnings before interest, taxes, depreciation and amortization of 11.34 times is less than the average of 12.47 among the world’s largest household products makers.
 Sales growth at the company declined for the third straight quarter to 1.51 percent in the period ended March 31, the slowest pace since 2009.